beabfc/teamcmd/README.md

 ## Limitations

-- There is no hierachy in teams, everybody can invite new members.
+- There is no hierarchy in teams, everybody can invite new members.
 - It's not possible to change the actual name of a team, only the displayed name.